-Then I I folded the piece three times, this time folowing a different direction.
-Once the multi-layer piece was only an inch by 2 inch large, I rolled it together, then whip-stitched by hand:
+Then I folded the piece three times, this time following a different direction.
+Once the multi-layer piece was only an inch by 2 inches large, I rolled it together, then whip-stitched by hand:

 Do what works for you.
 Once done, don't cut off your thread, you can use it for the next step:

 Your fabric pumpkin is finished!
 Now use the free fabric pumpkin pattern to make a few more and decorate your home for fall!